barryclark/jekyll-now/_posts/2015-03-31-jerboa-hopping-video.md

 <iframe width="420" height="315" src="https://www.youtube.com/embed/AwJMP_pYqs4" frameborder="0" allowfullscreen></iframe>

-BTW the "skipping" behavior, where the relative leg timing is awkwardly between a hop (legs in phase) and a run (legs exactly out of phase), is very interesting to me of itself, and probably will feature in a future post here.
+BTW the "skipping" behavior, where the relative leg timing is awkwardly between a hop (legs in phase) and a run (legs exactly out of phase), is very interesting to me in and of itself, and probably will feature in a future post here.
 But I digress...

 To me, it seems in that video that the tail is being used for balance, but at the same time it isn't moving very much.
 I.e., it seems that the balance is quasistatic (tail slowly moving center of mass around) versus dynamic (tail flinging to exert reaction torques on the body).